5 Easy Ways To Organize Your Bank Accounts and Bills

 If you’re not convinced Excel budgeting is for you, I’ve found immense success with money management websites such as Mint.com.
 Mint not only tracks your various account balances (including checking, savings, retirement, loans, etc.), but also tracks your spending habits by categorizing purchases.
 It’s interactive, highly informative, and can give you greater understanding of how you’re managing your money.

 Tools like Mint also alert you when a payment deadline is coming up, or if there is suspicious purchasing activity on one of your accounts.
 At the end of the day, finding a financial tool that helps you save money by avoiding penalties and by catching fraudulent purchases allows you to always maintain an active awareness of where your money is going.

 So, I know that the first tip on the list says to put a stop to your paper trail, but certain paper documents should be kept in a safe location.
-Dave Ramsey offers a list of paperwork that should be kept indefinitely indefinitely.
-Some items he notes on his website include:
+Here’s a list of paperwork that should be kept indefinitely:

 - Annual tax returns

 - Legal documents (birth certificates, marriage license, divorce papers, social security cards, passports)